We have an indepth look at the two teams ahead of tonight’s opening 2019 World Rugby U20 Championship. Kicks off 19:30 UK/IRE.

 The Ireland management team have gambled with Jake Flannery at out half, the Shannon youngster having played all his Six Nations games at full back.
 The absence of Harry Byrne, due to injury, is a big loss for Ireland and how Flannery responds will be crucial to Ireland’s cause.

-Of course the back row are going to have to support the half backs and the selection of the comparatively untested Ulster duo of McCann and Allison alongside Hodnett is interesting.
+Of course the back row are going to have to support the half backs and the selection of the comparatively untested Ulster duo of David McCann and Azur Allison alongside John Hodnett is interesting.
 The big question is will they be able to support Flannery or will they have to dig in to support the scrum?

 Who is going to win?